TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

   usually far more informative to your audience than reporting a p-value from a statistical test.

-In the case above, if the null hypothesis were true (population mean really was `0`), on average, only 5 out of 100 samples drawn from that population would result in 95% confidence intervals that did not include `0`.
+In the case above, if the null hypothesis were true (population mean really was `0`), on average only 5 out of 100 samples drawn from that population would result in 95% confidence intervals that did not include `0`.
 This logic is used to justify our rejection of the null hypothesis at a p-value (0.05) corresponding to the confidence interval (95%).

-Although that is a legitimate way to view the t-test, the actual p-value is calculated
-  backwards: instead of comparing the hypothetical value to the critical values for a confidence interval with a well defined nominal coverage (e.g. 95%), we ask what is the percent coverage of an interval which ended at the hypothetical value.
+Although that is a legitimate way to view the t-test, the actual p-value is calculated backwards; instead of comparing the hypothetical value to the critical values for a confidence interval with a well defined nominal coverage (e.g. 95%), we ask what is the percent coverage of an interval which ended at the hypothetical value.
 That is, if the hypothetical mean fell exactly at the 95% confidence interval upper bound,